Powerful Congressman Bachus faces tough primary fight

 Bachus has spent more than $1.5 million combating the attacks with ads of his own promoting his consistent opposition to Democratic President Barack Obama and his healthcare bill.

-A third Congressional primary, the 5th District, features a rematch between Republican U.S. Rep. Mo Brooks and Parker Griffith, a former Democrat who lost the Republican primary to Brooks two years ago.
+A third congressional primary, the 5th District, features a rematch between Republican Representative Mo Brooks and Parker Griffith, a former Democrat who lost the Republican primary to Brooks two years ago.

-Alabama voters will consider three candidates seeking the Republican nomination for the state’s Supreme Court chief justice, a contest that features a man previously ousted from that office.

-Roy Moore was famously booted from the chief justice post in 2003 for refusing to remove a Ten Commandments monument from a state courthouse.
-He will square off against incumbent Chief Justice Chuck Malone and Charles Graddick, a circuit judge in Mobile and a former Alabama attorney general.

 In Mississippi, incumbents have dwarfed their opponents in fundraising and name recognition in the congressional races.

-Republican U.S. Sen. Roger Wicker faces two little-known challengers, and three Republican House members have opponents with Tea Party ties who say the incumbents are not conservative enough.
+Republican Senator Roger Wicker faces two little-known challengers, and three Republican House members have opponents with Tea Party ties who say the incumbents are not conservative enough.

-U.S. Rep. Bennie Thompson, who has represented the 2nd District for nearly two decades and is the lone Democrat in Mississippi’s congressional delegation, is opposed by former Greenville Mayor Heather McTeer.
+Representative Bennie Thompson, who has represented the 2nd District for nearly two decades and is the lone Democrat in Mississippi’s congressional delegation, is opposed by former Greenville Mayor Heather McTeer.
 Thompson has largely ignored McTeer, who has campaigned with little financial support.

-Additional reporting by Robbie Ward; Editing By Colleen Jenkins and Greg McCune
+(Additional reporting by Robbie Ward; Editing By Colleen Jenkins and Greg McCune; Desking by Cynthia Osterman)